 Web aré a generous spirited Colombian natural reserve who has been building an ecologically agroforestal project for the last 5 years.
-The reserve resides on twenty eight hectares in the peaceful and beautiful Sierra Nevada de Santa Marta.
+The reserve resides on 36 hectares in the peaceful and beautiful Sierra Nevada de Santa Marta.

 We want to grow our organization with volunteers to give many people the chance to experience being part of this project.

-We receive no more then 1 or 2 visitors at a time and there are not many neighbors, so if you are looking for social life this is not the place, there might not be much apart for the Kogi Family that live there and myself.
+We receive no more then 3 visitors at a time and there are not many neighbors, so if you are looking for social life this is not the place, there might not be much apart for the Kogi Family that live there and myself.
 The ideal is that you bring your own food.

 The reserve offers a lot of information and a good working experience in tropical nature.
 If you wish to learn something, you are always welcome to ask.
 Depending on the time of the stay, the responsibilities will be more and also the knowledge.